decyjphr-org/secure-actions-demo/README.md

 ![CI](https://github.com/decyjphr-org/actions-demo/workflows/CI/badge.svg)

-Github Actions can provision infra, deploy apps, create releases, access secrets, etc. Since anyone with write access could create an Action Workflow in a repo, we want to demonstrate:
+Github Actions can provision infra, deploy apps, create releases, access secrets, etc. Since anyone with write access could create an Action Workflow in a repo, we want to demonstrate examples of how to harden and secure workflows.
+Most of the examples listed here are based on the documentation for [security-hardening-for-github-actions](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions)

+Table of Contents

 - Provide teams with Workflow templates of `blessed` workflows
 - Show how workflow approval could be achieved using [environments]()